- Search The Registry

-Winfield chose baseball, and gained another distinction when the Padres promoted him directly to the majors.
-This rare move in modern baseball made him one of a select few players since the origins of the amateur draft in 1965 to make the leap straight to Major League Baseball without playing in the minor leagues first.
+Winfield chose baseball and gained another distinction when the Padres promoted him to the majors.
+This rare move in modern baseball made him one of a select few players since the origins of the amateur draft in 1965 to leap straight to Major League Baseball without playing in the minor leagues first.
 Winfield proved up to the task, batting .277 in 56 games.
 For the next several years, he gradually increased his power and hits.

 He went from good to great in 1979, when he batted .308 with 34 home runs and 118 RBI, then played one more season with the Padres before becoming a free agent.
-In 1981, Winfield made headlines by signing a 10-year, $23 million contract with the New York Yankees, making him the game's highest-paid player at the time.
-Winfield was one of the best players in the game throughout the life of the contract.
+In 1981, Winfield made headlines by signing a 10-year, $23 million contract with the New York Yankees, making him the game's highest-paid player.
+Winfield was one of the game's best players throughout the contract's life.

-He helped the Yankees to the 1981 American League pennant, but then had a poor World Series, and the Yankees lost in six games to the Los Angeles Dodgers.
-He went on to hit 37 home runs in a spectacular 1982 season and batted .340, second in the league in 1984.
+He helped the Yankees to the 1981 American League pennant but then had a poor World Series, and the Yankees lost in six games to the Los Angeles Dodgers.
+He hit 37 home runs in a spectacular 1982 season and batted .340, second in the league in 1984.
 Between 1982 and 1988, he drove in 744 runs, won five Gold Glove Awards, and was named to the All-Star Game every season.

-On August 4, 1983, Winfield, while warming up during a game at Toronto's Exhibition Stadium, accidentally killed a seagull with a thrown ball.
+On August 4, 1983, Winfield accidentally killed a seagull with a thrown ball while warming up during a game at Toronto's Exhibition Stadium.
 After the game, he was brought to the Ontario Provincial Police station on charges of cruelty to animals and was forced to post a $500 bond before being released.
 For years afterward, Winfield's appearances in Toronto were greeted with loud choruses of boos, but he later became a fan favorite.